 - Signs in the right-of-way.
 Signs are not permitted within a county right-of-way.
 Section 62-3301.

 - Too many dogs on a property.
 The total number of dogs varies by zoning.
 Residential area properties are permitted up to 4 adult dogs.
 Section 62-2113.

 - Dog or animal concerns such as barking, other than the total number of dogs.
-Please contact Brevard County Animal Services and Enforcement.
+Please contact Brevard County Sheriff's Office Animal Services.

 - Chickens or rooster permitted on property.
 The total number of chickens varies by zoning.
 Residential properties are permitted to have one chicken and no roosters.
 Section 62-1102.

 - Recreational Vehicles improperly stored or exceeding limit.
 Generally recreational vehicles must be parked within the boundaries of the property.
 Limit two per property and limit of one in front of house; must be parked on the driveway.
 Section 62-2117(b).